Do weight-loss pills work?

 Some antidepressant, diabetes, and anti-seizure medicines are occasionally prescribed to possibly promote weight loss.
 This is considered an “off-label” purpose, meaning for another use than originally designed.

 4. They require regular check-ups.
-Also know that you aren’t just prescribed a weight-loss medication and sent on your way.
+Also know that you aren’t just prescribed a weight-management medication and sent on your way.
 You’re seen regularly by your doctor and after three months of treatment, your healthcare provider will likely review your progress to determine whether you’re responding to the medication, Kushner says.
 "If not, we may stop the medication and consider an alternative medicine or approach.”

-Who is a candidate for anti-obesity medications?
+Who is a candidate for weight-management medications?

-• You have a body mass index (BMI) of 30+
+You have a body mass index (BMI) of 30+

-• You have a BMI of 27+ as well as certain qualifying health conditions, such as high blood pressure, type 2 diabetes, or sleep apnea
+You have a BMI of 27+ as well as certain qualifying health conditions, such as high blood pressure, type 2 diabetes, or sleep apnea

-In nearly all cases, regardless of BMI, kids and pregnant people should steer clear of all weight-loss medications since clinical trials do not include these populations, and as such, scientists cannot validate their safety.
+In nearly all cases, regardless of BMI, young kids and pregnant people should steer clear of all weight-loss medications since clinical trials do not include these populations, and as such, scientists cannot validate their safety.

-How long do people take anti-obesity medications?
+How long do people take weight-management medications?

 “All of the effects of the medication—like reduced hunger, increased fullness, or less cravings—are likely to return once the medication is stopped,” says Kushner.
 As a result, research shows that when the medications are stopped, weight regain occurs.